jevpr/builtByWomen_/README.md

 ### Purpose:

+<em>builtByWomen\_</em> was designed to celebrate women programmers, developers, and builders in tech - like Ada Lovelace - with the hope to encourage future generations of women to feel more at home in the industry.

 The purpose of this project was to create an informative, easy-to-use website that detailed the history of women in technology.

 I wanted the site to look professional, be clear and informative, but also be fun to use.